Letters from Eric Roland Cotterill to his Mother, 1915 - Part 2

 digging trenches & doing all the normal

 movements.
-The men working under the eyes
+We were working under the eyes

 about it.
-When our defences were completed
+When our defences were complete

 we sent out the usual precautionary patrols

-& the remainder made themselves aa comfortable
+& the remainder made themselves as comfortable

-as they could situated as they were.
+as they could situate as they were.

 Those chosen for the trenches had to

-sleep there ready to fight at a moments notice.
+sleep there ready to fight at a moments notice

-Nearby were their supports & buckshees
+Nearby were their supports & back still

-for the reserve - all resting with
+further the reserve – all resting with

 full fighting outfit on all the time.